top of page

 Annual Leave in Japan

-1. You have to work continuously in the same company for at least 6 months.
-Every year after that, you will receive one to two more leave days.
+1. You need to have worked at the same company for at least 6 months.
+After the first year, you will receive an additional one to two leave days each year.

-2. You must have been present for 80% of the working hours.
+2. You must have been present for at least 80% of the scheduled working hours.

-Annual leave in Japan cannot be cashed out.
-This regulation is issued so that employees have to use their rest time.
-In case of termination, all unused leave must be paid in cash to the employees.
+Annual leave in Japan cannot be converted into cash.
+This rule encourages employees to use their vacation time.
+However, if an employees contract is terminated, any unused leave must be paid out in cash.

 How to Calculate Annual Leave for Full-time Employees